SharadChoudhury/ATM-Transactions-Batch-ETL/README.md

 ## Transformation using PySpark

-Run the `SparkETLCode.ipynb` notebook in Jupyter to create the fact and dimensions and store them into separate folders in S3.
+- Run the `SparkETLCode.ipynb` notebook in Jupyter to create the fact and dimensions and store them into separate folders in S3.
+- Here, we need to ensure that our EMR cluster has IAM role that enables it to access S3 objects.

 ## Data Model
 <img width="1252" alt="Screenshot 2023-09-23 at 12 23 29" src="https://github.com/SharadChoudhury/ATM-Refill-Batch-ETL/assets/65325622/8a8adce1-ade4-4bee-92d8-55375e698387">

 ## Data Warehousing with Redshift
 - Create a Redshift cluster with two nodes of dc2.large instances.
 - Create the schema and tables.
 Then load data into these tables from an S3 bucket.
+Ensure that the IAM role you associate with the Redshift cluster has appropriate permissions to read from S3.
 - Follow the commands in `model_creation.sql` (S3 objects URI and region can be noted from their properties tab).
 - Now analyze the data using the queries from `analysis.sql`.
 Feel free to analyze more on the data to derive insights.